-But D had his own birthcertificate fiasco.
+But D had his own birth certificate fiasco.
 His birthdate on the certificate showed his birth as being a month and date later than it was supposed to be.
 There was one more mistake the year was a year earlier!!
 I think the stork made a mistake.
-He should have come to us from birth!
+He should have come to us at birth!
 The errors were corrected n his birth certificate.
 M and D are brothers no matter what mistakes were made.

 Now we will have to sit tight and see whether the paper curse affects D and C’s sons, L and F and daughter E!!